-Mr. Johnson and W. Scott Holleman were the attorneys at the firm responsible for helping obtain this settlement for shareholders.
+Mr. Johnson and Mr. Holleman were the attorneys at the firm responsible for helping obtain this settlement for shareholders.
 Englehart v.
-Brown, Case No. 13-2-33726-6-KNT (King County Superior Court, Washington).
+Brown, Case No. 13-2-33726-6-KNT (Wash.
+Super.
+Ct.
+King Cnty.).

 One of the Largest Recoveries in a Derivative Case in Tennessee

 Johnson Fistel was appointed sole Lead Counsel in this shareholder derivative action against certain current and former officers and directors of HCA Holdings, Inc., the largest private hospital chain in the country.
 The derivative claims related to similar facts that resulted in the company paying $215 million to settle a class action lawsuit filed by shareholders who alleged the company used false and misleading information to sell stock during its 2011 initial public offering.